 What does this mean for lawyers?
 The profession will evolve rather than disappear.
 As AI automates routine legal tasks, lawyers will be free to spend more time on complex, high value client work.
 Traditional law firms will also have the opportunity to collaborate with the fast-growing LegalTech world.
 Investment into UK LegalTech start-ups has already reached £61m in 2018.

 However, AI is a tool that requires human intervention and direction.
-AI is only as ‘clever’ as the data-set that supported its training.
+AI is only as ‘clever’ as the data-set supporting its training.
 This is evident from Microsoft’s 2016 chatbot ‘Tay’.

 Microsoft designed Tay to get ‘smarter’ as more Twitter users were interacting with it.
-Within 16 hours, Microsoft has shut down Tay because it was spouting racist and sexist tweets.
-Other Twitter users were feeding them.
+Within 16 hours, Microsoft had shut down Tay because it was spouting racist and sexist tweets that other Twitter users were feeding it.
 Given the constraints of an AI’s data-set, we should be wary of over-relying on the technology.

 Another concern, (highlighted by Lord Sales last week), is that legal algorithms cannot accommodate changing moral perspectives.
 These, otherwise, would allow the law to develop naturally in line with society’s changing attitudes.
 Nor can they identify values which are not explicitly included in the algorithm.
 Put bluntly, human lawyers can think open-endedly, whereas algorithms cannot.